Scott Cunningham, Ph.D.

 American Economic Association

 I am married to Paige Cunningham.
 Together we have three children: Miles, Willow and Ren.
-We worship together at Redeemer Presbyterian Church where I am a ruling elder and, with in partnership with my wife, coordinate our church's efforts at spiritual formation and community relationships across the church.
+We worship together at Dayspring Baptist Church.
+My wife is a psychotherapist in Waco.

 "The Long-run Effect of Abortion on Sexually Transmitted Infections," American Law and Economics Review

 , (January 2013), pp. 1-27.

 "Parental Substance Abuse and Foster Care: Evidence from Two Methamphetamine Supply Shocks," Economic Inquiry

 , Vol. 51, No. 1, (2013) (coauthors: Keith Finlay).

 Cunningham, Scott and Kendall, Todd D. (2011) "Men in Transit and Prostitution: Using Political Conventions as a Natural Experiment," The B.E.
 Journal of Economic Analysis & Policy: Vol. 11: Iss.
 1 (Topics), Article 30.

 "Prostitution 2.0: The Changing Face of Sex Work," Journal of Urban Economics

 , Vol. 69, No. 3, (2011), pp. 273-287 (coauthors: Todd Kendall).